-Although its intended purpose is to help treat bacterial infections, doctors have also used it as a disease modifying antirheumatic drug (DMARD).
-DMARDs can improve the symptoms of RA and prevent long-term disabilities.
+Although its intended purpose is to help treat bacterial infections, doctors have also used it as a disease-modifying anti-rheumatic drug (DMARD).
+In general, DMARDs can improve the symptoms of RA and prevent long-term disabilities.
+However, doctors may prescribe newer treatments for the condition more often.

-This article looks at minocycline as a treatment for RA, its effectiveness and side effects, and other more common treatments.
+This article examines minocycline as a treatment for RA, its effectiveness and side effects, and other standard therapies.

-Although minocycline can reduce inflammation, swelling, and tenderness, it does not completely stop disease progression.
+Although minocycline can reduce redness, swelling, and tenderness, it does not entirely stop RA from worsening.
+Studies do not show significant improvement in fatigue, joint pain, or joint damage.

-Doctors now use minocycline sparingly in the treatment of RA because new agents and other DMARDs are more effective in reducing the symptoms and slowing its progression.
+Doctors use minocycline sparingly to treat RA.
+Newer agents and other DMARDs are more effective in reducing RA symptoms and slowing progression.
 Researchers have also studied it less than other treatment options.
+If doctors use minocycline, it likely will be combined with other medications to treat RA.

-Many cell types and cell signals fuel the process of inflammation, but the specifics of these processes can vary between inflammatory conditions.
-The amount of inflammation will determine the type of therapy needed to control the symptoms.
+These cell types and proteins fuel the process of inflammation, but the specifics of these processes can vary between inflammatory conditions.
+The amount of inflammation determines the type of therapy needed to control the symptoms.
 The same level of inflammation, however, can respond differently to different treatments.

 Doctors typically use minocycline as an antibiotic to treat a wide variety of bacterial infections.
 Although it is an antibiotic, minocycline can ease RA symptoms in ways not directly related to its antibiotic properties.